ywamsendai/ywamsendai-wiki/docs/ywam/visa.md

 # Religious Worker Visa

-Part of the [process to join as YWAM Sendai staff](join.md) as a non-Japanese national is to receive a visa from Japanese Immigration.
+If you do not yet have residency permission to live in Japan, part of your [process to join as YWAM Sendai staff](join.md) is to receive a visa from Japanese Immigration.
 YWAM Japan assists all YWAMers accepted as staff in Japan with applying for the Religious Worker visa.
 This page details this process. **Please follow this process carefully.**

 Let us know if you have any questions about anything on this page, and please stay in touch with us throughout the process so we know how you are doing.
 We are looking forward to your arrival and being part of your journey in discovering your call to Japan!